 It’s been wonderful working together over the past [insert time frame] on [insert project].
 I’m adding testimonials to my website, and I would love to include one from you in the mix.
 Would you be willing to write a few sentences about your experience working with me?

-Your website is a powerful tool that plays a massive role in growing your business.
-Making a few tweaks where necessary can make all the difference, even if they’re not monumental changes.
-You may be surprised how much of an effect a testimonial or a reorganized portfolio may have on your business.
+Your website is a powerful tool that plays a massive role in growing your business — making a few tweaks where necessary can make all the difference, even if they’re not monumental changes.
+You may be surprised how much of an effect a testimonial or a reorganized portfolio can have on your business.

 Want more solopreneur advice and best practices?
 Subscribe to the Unemployable newsletter.